Between Knowledge and Care: Evaluating Generative AI-Based IUI in Type 2 Diabetes Management Through Patient and Physician Perspectives: RESULTS

-To assess the overall quality of health information generated by different AI models, we first aggregated physician ratings across all questions and evaluation dimensions.
+To assess the overall quality of health information generated by different AI models, we aggregated physician ratings across all questions and evaluation dimensions.
 As shown in Figure~\ref{fig:overall_quality}, ChatGPT achieved the highest mean score ($M=103.07$, $SD=7.61$), followed by DeepSeek ($M=97.51$, $SD=7.18$).
 ERNIE Bot ($M=88.36$, $SD=5.95$) and Kimi ($M=86.46$, $SD=6.35$) received considerably lower ratings.
 In addition to higher means, ChatGPT and DeepSeek displayed narrower interquartile ranges and fewer outliers, indicating more consistent performance.
-In contrast, Kimi and ERNIE Bot exhibited larger dispersion and more frequent outliers, suggesting unstable behavior across different question types.
+In contrast, Kimi and ERNIE Bot exhibited larger dispersion and more frequent outliers, suggesting unstable behavior across diverse evaluation contexts.

-Statistical analysis confirmed these differences.
 A repeated-measures ANOVA confirmed a significant effect of model type on overall quality, $F(3,18) = 2315.46$, $p < .001$, $\eta^2_G = 0.72$.
 Post-hoc tests showed that ChatGPT significantly outperformed all three alternatives ($p < .001$ for each), and DeepSeek also scored higher than both Kimi and ERNIE Bot.
 No reliable difference was observed between the latter two.
-Together, these results reveal a pronounced performance hierarchy, with ChatGPT providing the most consistent and clinically reliable output, while the lower-ranked systems showed greater volatility in both accuracy and presentation.
+Together, these results reveal a pronounced performance hierarchy, with ChatGPT providing the most consistent overall output, while the lower-ranked systems showed greater volatility in quality and presentation.